Category Archives: lentils

 Dal Soup

-This Dal Soup recipe was inspired by the recipe for Red Lentil Soup from the Global Stomach.
+This Dal Soup recipe was inspired by the recipe for Red Lentil Soup from the Global Stomach (Sorry, the link to this recipe is no longer available).
 But the Global Stomach’s recipe calls for curry leaves which is not a common ingredient.
 So I came up with a recipe for which the curry leaves are optional (but recommended).

 According, to Julie Sahini, one of my favorite experts on Indian cooking, curry leaves are “this decade’s lemon grass.”
 You can find packages of fresh fragrant curry leaves on tender stems in the fruit and vegetable section of Asian markets.
 And, some of my green-thumb Indian friends even grow curry leaf plants in pots — outdoors in the summer and indoors in the winter.